-Before or during their first semester (Session A or B), students must take the English Placement Assessment during which they have one-and-a-half hours to write a brief essay based on an assigned reading of general interest.
+Before or during the first semester of study, students must take the English Placement Assessment during which they have one-and-a-half hours to write a brief essay based on an assigned reading of general interest.
 The essays are evaluated by ACE English instructors who identify the students' first writing courses.
-Each student will be placed in a course within the English writing curriculum: ENG 102, ENG 202, and ENG 302.
-Students must enroll in an English writing course within the first two semesters.
+Students prepared for the English curriculum will be placed in a course within the English writing sequence: ENG 102, ENG 202, and ENG 302.
+Students must enroll in an English writing course within their first year with Barry University.